I WANT TO HELP MY DOG WITH LOUD NOISES

 Tips to help your dog cope with fireworks season

-How will you know if your dog is terrified by fireworks?
+How will you know if your dog is scared by fireworks or thunder?
 Look at what your dog is saying to you.
 Look for: ears back, excessive panting, drooling, shaking, hiding, barking excessively…

 So what can you do?